gordon-z/StockTradeApp/README.md

 StockTradeApp
 A basic stock trading simulation app created using IEX's stock API, Python, SQL, and Flask.
-Fun project completed as part of CS50
+Fun project, demo link: https://stocktradeapp.onrender.com *May not work since IEX API data is on a paid tier.
+Currently using free trial.

 # Run app locally